OutSystems/cloud-connector/README.md

 # OutSystems Cloud Connector

-The OutSystems Cloud Connector (`outsystemscc`) lets you connect the applications running in your OutSystems [Project Neo](https://www.outsystems.com/platform/project-neo/) organization to private data and private services  ("endpoints") that are not accessible by the internet. `outsystemscc` is an open-source project written in Go.
+The OutSystems Cloud Connector (`outsystemscc`) lets you connect the apps running in your OutSystems [Project Neo](https://www.outsystems.com/platform/project-neo/) organization to private data and private services  ("endpoints") that are not accessible by the internet. `outsystemscc` is an open-source project written in Go.

 You run `outsystemscc` on a system in your private network—an on-premises network, a private cloud, or the public cloud—to establish a secure tunnel between your endpoints and the Secure Gateway.
-Your applications can then access the endpoints through the Secure Gateway, the server component you activate for each stage of your Project Neo organization [using the Portal](https://www.outsystems.com/goto/secure-gateways).
+Your apps can then access the endpoints through the Secure Gateway, the server component you activate for each stage of your Project Neo organization [using the Portal](https://www.outsystems.com/goto/secure-gateways).
 Common use cases include accessing data through a private REST API service and making requests to internal services (SMTP, SMB, NFS,..)

 `outsystemscc` creates a fast TCP/UDP tunnel, with transport over HTTP via WebSockets, secured via SSH.
 The connection is established to either the built-in domain for the stage (for example `<customername>.outsystems.app`) or a custom domain configured for the stage (for example `example.com`).
 In both cases, the connection is over TLS and always encrypted with a valid X.509 certificate.